-The Prandtl solution (dashed curves) develops a $k^{-3/2}$ power law profile at high k, consistent with the build-up of a jump singularity in $\omega$ along the wall.
-The NSE solutions spectra all develop a distinctive bump in a wavenumber range.
-Both the width and k location of this bump increase with Reynolds and with time.
-Interestingly, for the largest Re considered, a relatively good separation of scales can be observed at t = 55.3 between the low-k features and the high-k wavepacket, the transition occurring around k = 20.
-This confirms a posteriori the validity of the slow-varying flow approximation used in deriving the asymptotic stability results of Sec.
-2.4.
+The Prandtl solution (dashed curves) develops a $k^{-3/2}$ power-law profile at high k, consistent with the build-up of a jump singularity in $\omega$ along the wall.
+In contrast, the NSE solution spectra decay exponentially at high k and develop a distinctive bump in the wavenumber range.
+Both the width and k location of this bump increase with Reynolds number and with time.
+Interestingly, for the largest Re considered, a relatively good separation of scales can be observed at t=55.3 between the low-k features and the high-k wavepacket, the transition occurring somewhere between k=20 and k=30.
+This confirms a posteriori the validity of the slowly varying flow approximation used in deriving the asymptotic stability results of $\S 2.4$ .
 Moreover, all solutions have exponentially decaying spectra at sufficiently large values of k, consistent with their analytic regularity being well resolved in the current numerical setting.